tzinmein/pet-manager/readme.txt

 * **Your own special info** - you do't need to stick to the info, e.g. you can use only the special you need such *Status*.
 * **Works on BuddyPress** - added BuddyPress suport so pet posts are aso listed in Activity Stream.

-**Please note** though Pet Manager share some data with old ADA plugin, Pet Manager is not a update.
-If you need some help on migrating to this new plugin let me know in [Pet Manager Suport Forum](http://wordpress.org/support/plugin/pet-manager).

 == Screenshots ==

-1. A pet for adoption, single post view
-2. A Lost pet,  single post view, you can display a Google Map by providing an area or address
-3. Widgets displaying last added pets, pets byt type, status etc and the search form
-4. Pet post table in backend

 == Installation ==